BEAUJOLAIS

 2014 Chambolle Musigny 1.
 Cru Les Fuées – vineyard close to Bonnes Mares, vines planted in 1945, only 0.23 ha.
 Creamy and potent stuff, great complexity, purity of fruit, and sophisticated, long, and persistent finish.
 Sublime wine.
 94+p.

 2014 Nuits St. Georges 1.
 Cru La Richemone Vignes Centenaires (Ultra) – 0.65 ha with vines originating from 1902.
-Very intense and creamy on the palate and utterly aromatic on the nose, with pure spicy cherry and raspberry fruit, impressive depth, complexity, and sophisticated touch.
+Very intense and creamy on the palate and utterly aromatic on the nose, with pure spicy cherry and raspberry fruit, impressive depth, complexity, and a sophisticated touch.
 Stunning effort.
 95+p.

 P M 2020 6

-Then to round the tasting up, we were treated to the following wines:
+Then, to round the tasting up, we were treated to the following wines:

 2007 Chambertin Clos de Beze – Christophe Perrot-Minot doesn't own this vineyard.
 He buys grapes from his very good friend Pierre Damoy, who owns 5 ha of different Grand Cru vineyards in Chambertin.
 Christophe Perrot Minot vinifies the purchased grapes in his way.
 An immense, big concentration of dark fruit, but if you expect a hammer blow, you will be disappointed.
 You get creamy, sophisticated, and sublime stuff with stunning elegance and finesse.
 Utterly expressive wine!
 96+p.